defold/defold.github.io/_posts/2026-02-17-Creator-Spotlight-Kuyi-Mobile.md

 ##### Your Poki catalogue includes titles like Coin Machine, Sushi Merge, and Tower Merge, all featuring some form of merge gameplay.
 What draws you to the merge mechanic as a core design?
 What is it about merge that keeps players engaged?

-You guessed it—I’m a huge fan of merge games!
+You guessed it — I’m a huge fan of merge games!
 Even before developing web games, I was already playing a lot of merge titles on mobile.
 There’s something deeply satisfying about combining two items and magically producing a new one.

-What most people don’t know is that before Sushi Merge was accepted on Poki, I had already submitted nine different games (all rejected!)—and none of them were merge games!
+What most people don’t know is that before Sushi Merge was accepted on Poki, I had already submitted nine different games (all rejected!) — and none of them were merge games!
 I experimented with different genres and mechanics to find what resonated with Poki’s audience.
 Over time, I gathered valuable game design insights and player data, which helped me better understand what works for Poki’s platform.

 ##### Being rejected 9 times on Poki, while having such a strong experience is wild!
 Can you say a little bit more about it?
-What you learned from those rejections?
+What did you learn from those rejections?

 I learned that Tetris-like, Find Me, and Idle games don't really resonate well with Poki's audience!
 I guess it's also important to mention that Poki requires an average session time of at least 3 minutes for the game to pass the initial test.